mroberts1/BOOTSTRA.386/manual/index.md

 ## Facet-views: A new paradigm

-As I sat around trying to plan I said the classic aphorism that I just couldn't square the circle on the project.
+As I sit around trying to plan I used the classic aphorism that I just couldn't "square the circle" on the project.
 It was at that time that Kat made the real breakthrough, "No, it's Prince Ruperts Cube".

 In this mathematical puzzle you are supposed to pass a "convex polyhedra" (let's use a cube) through itself, fully.
 This is certainly possible.

 Imagine a cube turned on its side, casting a shadow.
-That shadow is bigger than a face of the cube, of course.
+That shadow is bigger than a face of the cube of course.
 So therefore the cube can pass through that shadow, leaving slivers of the projection.
-Kat is saying that no matter how we try to map our concepts to something physical we always get Prince Ruperts Cube - there's never a completely mapping.
+Kat is saying that no matter how we try to map our concepts to something physical we always get Prince Ruperts Cube - there's never a complete mapping.

 It's the nature of trade-offs: you need to have an opinion on what residue you leave out of your physical manifestations.
-Or, maybe, you don't.
+You can't fulfill every facet of your fantasy in the physical world.

+Usually we talk about this as balance triangles.
+There's three desirable features but you can only have two.
+Let's take vacations for examples.
+You want it to be exotic, cheap, and easy.
+However, if it's exotic and easy, then you aren't going out of your way or doing bargain hunting so it's not cheap.
+If it's say, cheap and easy, then it will probably be down the street at the local motel - you probably aren't flying off to Bali.

+You can only get two.
+There's always residue, slivers left in the cube falling into the shadow.
+Or, maybe, there isn't.

 Going back to our cube, we are free to rotate it, make it encompass different parts and leave other parts out.
+These constraints of the triangle can be negotiated.

 We don't need to constrain ourselves to a single interface.
 We can have different ones appropriate for different tasks, that re-imagine the software through bold new ways of thinking.

 So our process is to keep copies of each of the Goal diagrams we make and then we try to map them to various piece of software and then categorize the optimizations into different buckets we call facets.